Сhicken farming business plan for starting your own business

 The first thing you need for starting a poultry farm business is a plan for the business.
 In this phase, you need to conduct a survey to find out the demand of poultry products in the area and compare it to the production.

-This sample poultry business plan will cover how you can take advantage of the gap in the demand and supply and how you can make a name in the market.
+This sample chicken farming business plan will cover how you can take advantage of the gap in the demand and supply and how you can make a name in the market.

 Step2: Establish a Brand